-On Belonging: The Space In Between
+On Belonging: The Space In Between, 2021

-Pushing away from colonized notions of land as possession or indigeneity, Rogers explores the processes of movement as a practice black and brown people have used to conceptualize place, belonging, and cohabitation.
+Pushing away from colonized notions of land as possession or indigeneity, the artist explores the processes of movement as a practice black and brown people have used to conceptualize place, belonging, and cohabitation.
 Through our relationship with the Earth, this dislocation can be nurtured, as migration refuses hierarchies of possession and ecology.
 The ephemeral and transformative nature of these sculptures confronts temporality as outside of linear chronology, to assert that rest, regeneration, and cultivation are titular to progression.

 In relation to core samples as the root of the Earth, the layers of the soil slabs and stratification of the sugar represent the components of the histories and shared experiences that our society is built upon.
 The artist juxtaposes a myriad of imagery within her work--historical, personal, and current-day events--to relate not only the hybridity which manifests in many different cultures and histories, but also the similarities of past and present societal structures such as the plantation system, sports, capitalism, patriarchy, commodification, and labor.
 The proximity of this imagery draws micro- and macro-parallels in the cyclical effect of the personal, relating to and affecting the larger world experience.
 The artist grew celosia from seedlings and embedded them into the soil, positioned in a place where they were subject to failure due to the lack of sunlight.